 Sometimes you may find bet insurance on props on DraftKings, either through a welcome bonus or promotion.
 This is where you are refunded in site credit if your wager loses, as long as you meet the criteria outlined within the terms and conditions of the promo.

-An example of this may be Parlay Insurance, where you get back up to $25 in free bets if your $25+ parlay of four or more legs loses by one.
+An example of this may be Parlay Insurance, where you get back up to $25 in bonus bets if your $25+ parlay of four or more legs loses by one.
 This includes player props.